 After 3-4 kilometres one closes in on the outflow of the lake Älgsjön, where a regulatory dam for Nytorp's saw and grinder mill is situated.
 The dam has been in use as late as 1928.
 The path does even pass over the streams rock bed to the mill which lies 500 metres downstream.
 At the mill site stone axes and arrow heads from flint stone have been found.
 About one kilometre ahead of the section end, one passes over the hill of Trollberg.
 A marked path leads up to the hilltop where nice views over parts of the lake Näshultasjön can be experienced.
 Straight ahead of the bay Svalboviken the path emerges on a gravel road.
 On the other side of the road there is a view point which works nicely as a resting spot.

-Parking is available at Kvarntorp and Svalboviken, Fålludden, Sandviken, Bodavik and at the section end at Svalboviken.
+Parking is available at Kvarntorp, Fålludden, Sandviken, Bodavik and at the section end at Svalboviken.